towersvault/shinpokered/README.md

-# Shin Pokémon Red and Blue
+# Shin Pokémon Red, Blue, Green, Red-JP, & Blue-JP

 Version 1.23

+*Shin (真) - The kanji for "true".
+Used in Japanese media to denote a remastering, updated retelling , or a "true form" of something.*

-This is an enhancement ROM hack of Pokemon Red & Blue based on the Pret team's disassembly.
+     This is an enhancement ROM hack of Pokemon Red & Blue based on the Pret team's pokered disassembly project.
-It's a mostly-vanilla hack that focuses on fixing game engine bugs and oversights from the original game.
+It is a mostly-vanilla hack that focuses on fixing game engine bugs and oversights from the original game.
 Additionally, trainer AI routines are improved and multiple quality-of-life enhancements have been added.
-The main purpose of this code repository is to study , comment upon, and repair functional errors,
-and also to document how to restore the game to an error-free state.
-Additionally, many changes between the different japanese and english releases are researched and documented.
-Furthermore, it acts as a kind of research-informed speculative work that presents an alternate interpretation.
+It also acts as a kind of research-informed speculative work that presents an alternate interpretation of the games.
-It is an interpretation of what the 2016 Nintendo Virtual Console re-release of gen-1 Pokemon could have been;
+Specifically, that being what the 2016 Nintendo Virtual Console re-release of Gen-1 Pokemon could have been.
-a glitch-free experience with player-friendly goodies and enhancements common to other modern remasterings.
+It is the image of a glitch-free experience with player-friendly goodies and enhancements common to other modern remasterings.
+     The main purpose of the accompanying source code repository is to study, comment upon, and repair functional errors.
+It is important to record, for posterity's sake, the methods used for restoring the game to an error-free state.
+Finally, the source code documents many differences and changes between the various Japanese and English releases.

 Read the ["Guide to New Player Functions"](https://github.com/jojobear13/shinpokered/blob/master/ips_patches/Guide_to_New_Player_Functions.md) for instructions on all the new stuff the player can do.

 Don't like the non-vanilla changes?
 Prefer only the bugfixes and AI improvements?
 Want a codebase from which to launch your own rom hack?
 Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
 Head on over and start compiling.

-A bash script randomizer, "randoshinred", is now in beta test.
+Oh Snap!
+Check out the [Master_dev](https://github.com/jojobear13/shinpokered/tree/master_dev) and [Lite_dev](https://github.com/jojobear13/shinpokered/tree/lite_dev) branches for beta patches and development builds.

+Feel free to discuss this project in its dedicated [Pokecommunity thread](https://www.pokecommunity.com/showthread.php?t=427398).

 #Patch Info
 -----------
 BPS patches are provided for entry into your preferred emulator, patching tool, or other accessory that supports the BPS format.
 Download and enter a patch which corresponds to the ROM of which you own a lawful copy.
-- **Red patches (shin pokemon red, red_origback, and red-jp) are intended for USA Red.**
+- **Red patches (Shin Pokemon Red, Red_origback, and Red-JP) are intended for USA Red.**
   - MD5 Hash: 3d45c1ee9abd5738df46d2bdda8b57dc
 - **All other patches (Blues and Greens) are intended for USA Blue.**
   - MD5 Hash: 50927e843568814f7ed45ec4f944bd8b